nguterresn/quartz/content/index.md

 Embedded Software Developer focused on making things.
 I've acquired experience with microcontrollers, Linux, LVGL and real time operating systems with a strong link between the device and the cloud.
-Mostly developing on C, AssemblyScript, CMake and a sparkle of WebAssembly.
+Developing mostly in C, AssemblyScript, CMake and a sparkle of WebAssembly.
 I successfully build, test and maintain code for systems on the field.
 My hobbyist side also works with PCB & CAD Design.

 Check my <a href="download/NunoNogueira_CV2024.pdf" download="NunoNogueiraCV.pdf">_curriculum vitae_</a>.